 - Keep virtual groups to around 10 people and multiply as needed, especially to allow space for friends and neighbors who are looking for community.
-Please contact Katie if someone in your group is ready to start another virtual group and needs training, or if you are welcoming new members.

 - Check out RightNow Media for additional Bible studies and resources.
 You can register for a free account here.

 - Sign up for a small group leader pod by clicking here.

 How to lead a small group

 Anyone can lead a small group at Christ Church.
 Here are five basic steps to get started:

 1. Get a group together

 2. Decide what day/time your group will meet